baens/blog.baens.net/content/posts/postgres-vault-dev-workspace.md

 date: 2018-05-30
 ---

 My current line of work has led me to start getting into docker more and more.
-One of the neat things I've been getting to play with is setting up and running a Postgres server locally for development, and connecting a vault instance to it for secrets management.
-I figured it was time to showcase what a basic  development workspace looks like to help get someone get setup and running quickly.
+One of the neat things I've been getting to play with is using [Postgres](https://www.postgresql.org/) as my database and [Vault](https://www.vaultproject.io/) for secrets management.
+I figured it was time to showcase what a basic development workspace looks like to help get someone up and running quickly.

-I've hopefully boiled this down into the smallest amount of steps needed to make things work.
-This allows a new developer on a project to run `docker-compose up` and things will just be working in the background.
+I've hopefully boiled this down into the smallest pieces needed to make things work.
+This allows a new developer on a project to run `docker-compose up` which will bring up a working development environment.

 I will guide you first through some setup scripts that are needed, then tie them all together in the `docker-compose.yml` file.

 # Setting up Postgres with SSL

 One of requirements I've had to fill is that I need a running Postgres instance with SSL turned on.
-To create these SSL files I've created this script to create all the necessary files:
+To create the needed SSL files I've created this script to create all the necessary files:

 ```bash
 #!/bin/bash